Beyond the Classroom

 Although Middle School students challenge themselves every day in Chapin’s classrooms, their experience wouldn’t be complete if they didn't face challenging and rewarding experiences outside of Chapin as well.
 Middle School girls embark on a number of field trips throughout the academic year that are designed to foster interdisciplinary learning and relationship-building.
 Both of these notions are key elements for Middle School students, as is fun!
 On each trip, students have opportunities to laugh and bond with friends and teachers, solidifying their understanding that active learning and healthy relationships are essential parts of a happy life.

 In Classes 4 and 5, students travel to local sites, such as the Tenement Museum, El Museo del Barrio and the Metropolitan Museum of Art, to supplement their classroom learning.
 Overnight trips in Classes 6 and 7 provide the opportunity for students to extend their academic studies beyond the traditional classroom while building strong relationships with friends and advisors.
 Whether it’s a local field trip or a trek across a salt marsh, every Middle School student experiences unique hands-on learning, and fortifies the emotional and social resiliency that readies her to navigate adolescence and beyond.

 Chapin’s Middle School is a communal environment that fosters friendships and relationships across all grade levels.
 Students play on inter-grade athletics teams, sing together in the Middle School chorus and enjoy each other’s company in Middle School clubs.
 Through these opportunities, girls meet their older and younger peers, develop new relationships and learn from one another.
 In addition, several programs throughout the year help to build each student’s sense of community.

-In the “big sister/little sister program,” girls from Class 7 partner with girls from Class 4 to help them adjust to life in the Middle School.
-Class 7 students visit with their Class 4 counterparts during study halls, and the girls work together on community service projects, often leading to lasting friendships.
+In the “big sibling/little sibling program,” students from Class 7 partner with students from Class 4 to help them adjust to life in the Middle School.
+Class 7 students visit with their Class 4 counterparts during study halls, and they work together on community service projects, often leading to lasting friendships.